owulveryck/blog/content/post/software1.5.md

 The target is to use the RNN as a processing unit.
 The ultimate goal is to create a portable tool cross platform and able to grab and process data where they are.
 I have many applications in mind such as finding the root-cause of an incident or managing the capacity of an infrastructure.

-_Note_ I stick to the go language for many reasons:
+_Note_ I stick to the Go language for many reasons:
 Some of them a personnal and not opposable (I simply like it).
 But another reason is that, in a distant future, this tool could act as a node of a processing network that would communicate via a tuple space (see my previous posts about Linda [here](https://blog.owulveryck.info/2017/02/03/linda-31yo-with-5-starving-philosophers....html), [here](https://blog.owulveryck.info/2017/02/28/to-go-and-touch-lindas-lisp.html) and [here](https://blog.owulveryck.info/2017/03/13/lindas-evalc-a-tuplespace-oddity.html).

 All the node would work in a choreography.
 The set of nodes would be a kind of distributed bot that could monitor a complete IT system.
 But that's for another story in a couple of years...